Ride-sharing companies like Uber and Lyft have grown tremendously in a short span if time.

 Both ride-sharing companies, Uber and Lyft, advertise that their passengers are protected by high-limit insurance policies.
 They generally secure $1 million in liability and uninsured motorist coverage per accident (as per their advertisements).

 When a ride-sharing vehicle is involved in an accident with another driver at fault; injured parties are typically covered for $1 million combined.

 $1 million dollars seems like a big amount, but is not that a significant amount when one considers a larger number of injured passengers, whose combined claims exceed the $1 million amount.
 Moreover, in cases where the negligent ride-sharing driver causes an accident that severely injures or kills a person, whether it is a co-passenger, or occupants of the other car, the $1 million may not seem like enough.

 How the law works

 Uber and Lyft, could contest saying that the negligent driver is not an employee but an independent contractor.
 Therefore under the agency law, they cannot be held responsible for the damages.

 Countering the claim

-In such a scenario, an experienced St. Louis car wreck lawyer may be able to help.
+In such a scenario, an experienced St. Louis Lyft lawyer may be able to help.
 Your attorney may argue that there are a number of theories that can prove that the company is legally responsible for the negligence of the ride-sharing driver.